Pest Issues

 Get rid of the sugar ants by making your own repellent

 Again, the idea of this solution is to confuse the ants and make them avoid certain areas.
-Pour several drops of lavender or peppermint oil (the more you add, the stronger your solution will be) into spray bottle filled with water.
+Pour several drops of lavender or peppermint oil (the more you add, the stronger your solution will be) into a spray bottle filled with water.
 Apply the mixture in your kitchen, front door, and all the other entries.

 Make a homemade ant trap